 The material of the belts will determine how rigid or flexible they are when being worn.

-Powerlifting belts are almost always made of leather, although you will see some that are made of vinyl as well.
-Both of these materials are non-stretch so if you pick up a powerlifting belt you’ll notice that you have to actively wrap it around your body because of the stiffness.
+Powerlifting belts are almost always made of leather, although you will also see some that are made of vinyl.
+Both of these materials are non-stretch, so if you pick up a powerlifting belt you’ll notice that you have to wrap it around your body because of the stiffness actively.

-Weightlifting belts are almost always made of vinyl, but there are some belts that are made of leather too.
+Weightlifting belts are almost always made of vinyl, but some belts are made of leather too.

 The vinyl belts are the preferred option for many Olympic weightlifters.
-But, if you see a weightlifting belt made of leather, it’s usually a thinner leather compared with a powerlifting belt, making it more flexible in nature.
+But, if you see a weightlifting belt made of leather, it’s usually a thinner leather than a powerlifting belt, making it more flexible.